Rob Sand: Early career

+Attorney General Office

 Miller appointed Sand assistant attorney general in September 2010.
 Upon joining the attorney general's office, he became the lead prosecutor for the Iowa Film Office tax credit scandal, in which millions of dollars of film tax credits were fraudulently obtained.
 After completing the Iowa Film Office case, Sand was recruited by Tom H. Miller, the deputy attorney general, to work in the Area Prosecutions Division, which focuses on prosecuting white-collar financial crimes.
 Sand prosecuted an investment advisor for deceiving people to invest into the International Bank of Meekamui, an international Ponzi scheme emanating from Papua New Guinea.

 Sand also prosecuted the Hot Lotto fraud scandal, in which seven lottery tickets across five states were rigged, with the amount totaling $25 million.
 Eddie Tipton, the former information security director of the Multi-State Lottery Association, confessed to rigging a random number generator in the largest lottery rigging scheme in American history.
 Tipton was sentenced to 25 years in prison in 2017.
 After completing the prosecution, Sand resigned from the Attorney General's office so that he could run for office.

-State auditor
+State Auditor

 In the 2018 elections, Sand ran for Iowa State Auditor.
 He was not opposed in the Democratic Party primary election.
 Sand defeated Republican Mary Mosiman, the incumbent, in the general election 51% to 46%, while Libertarian Fred Perryman received 3% of the vote.
-He became the second Democrat elected into that position in over a century.
+He became the fourth Democrat elected to be Iowa State Auditor, and just the second in the past 100 years.

 Sand was sworn into office on January 2, 2019.
-At his swearing-in ceremony, he announced that he would have a balanced leadership team, with his top three assistants being a Democrat, a Republican, and an independent.
+At his swearing-in ceremony, he announced that he would have a "tri-partisan" leadership team, with his top three assistants being a Democrat, a Republican, and an independent.
 As state auditor, Sand developed the Public Innovations and Efficiencies (PIE) program, which awards fiscal efficiency in government.
 The PIE program inspired Shad White, the Republican state auditor of Mississippi, to develop a similar program.
 Prior to the 2020 presidential caucuses, Sand's endorsement was sought by multiple candidates.
 He did not endorse a candidate, though he did co-host a campaign event in Decorah with Cory Booker that he said did not constitute an endorsement.